shyampurk/kitchen-tracker/HwBuildAndInstall.md

 	   		-- HMSoft.exe
 	 		-- HMSoft.bin

-Step 2 : For performing the firmware update, the BLE module hardware has to be connected to FTDI breakout board.
+Step 2 : For performing the firmware update, the BLE module hardware has to be connected to FTDI breakout board as per [this](FTDIandHM-10.png) schematic.
 Setup the Connection with HM-10 Module and FTDI Chip as follows

-	- Connect the HM-10 CC2541 BLE module to the FTDI Breakout Board as shown in the [schematic](FTDIandHM-10.png)
+	- Connect the HM-10 CC2541 BLE module to the FTDI Breakout Board.
+Connect FTDI to PC using USB.
-	- Check the COM Port of the FTDI board connected to the PC on Device Manager
+	- Check the COM Port of the FTDI board connected to the PC on Windows Device Manager.
-	- If COM Port is not detected, upgrade the drivers using following link [FTDI Driver Link](http://www.ftdichip.com/Drivers/D2XX.htm).
+	- If COM Port is not detected, upgrade the drivers using the link (http://www.ftdichip.com/Drivers/D2XX.htm) by downloading the driver according to the OS ( Windows , in this case).

 Step 3 : Connect to HM-10 BLE module and set it up for firmware update as follows